info-com/zenya-api-docs/source/classify-social.rst

 Classify a list of social posts and return scored categories and keywords.

-In typical usage the ``async`` parameter should be set to ``false``.
-The POST call will return a 200 HTTP Status-Code (:rfc:`2616#section-10.2.1`) as well as the classifications for the input.

-If ``async`` is set to ``true``, the POST call will return a 201 HTTP Status-Code (:rfc:`2616#section-10.2.2`) as well as a ``result_uri`` pointing to the result set.
-If the result set is not yet completed, the GET call will return a 202 HTTP Status-Code (:rfc:`2616#section-10.2.3`).
-The result set, once completed, will be available for retrieval for either 2 days or until it is successfully consumed, whichever comes first.

-*There is a limit of 1,000 posts per call.*
+*There is a hard limit of 1,000 posts per call.*

 Resource URL
 ^^^^^^^^^^^^